Samhithgb/MapReduce/README.md

 Notes :

 The implementation currently already takes care of multiple worker processes and their communication of the states to master.
 The master periodically checks for the status of the workers.
+This is a multi-process environment and each worker is a new process.
+After the Mappers are succesfully launched and completed, we start the reducers.

 Verification :  The test cases that are run include :